The Gunny Sack

 Four Christmas Cookies From One Basic Dough Recipe

-Basic Cookie Dough in bowl
+Step One: Basic Sugar Cookie Dough

 In a large stand mixer, combine butter and shortening.
 Cream in the sugars until light in color and fluffier in texture about 2-3 minutes.
 Mix in the eggs and vanilla.